Free Walking Tour Berlin

 Could You Simply Go Around the Berlin Wall?

-The Berlin Wall was a significant historical structure that divided the city of Berlin, Germany, from 1961 to 1989.
-Erected by the German Democratic Republic (GDR), the wall was built to prevent the movement of people between East Berlin, which was part of the communist GDR, and West Berlin, which was under the influence of the democratic allies.
-It stood as a physical and ideological barrier, and escaping through or going around it proved to be a great challenge.
-So, could you just go around the Berlin Wall?
+The Berlin Wall was a large historic structure that allowed Berlin, Germany to be divided by 1961 to 1989.
+The wall was built by the German Democratic Republic (GDR) to stop people from moving from East Berlin, GDR, part of the communist GDR, to West Berlin, occupied by the democratic allies.
+It was a physical and ideological barrier and escaping through or around it was a real challenge.
+Then would you just walk around the Berlin Wall?
 Let’s find out.

 Guarding the Wall